Tri-colored Lakes at Mount Kelimutu, Flores

 By Ferry boat

-You can take a ferry boat from Bali or Lombok to Flores, which would take around 3-4 days depending on your cruise package that would mostly include stops at places like Komodo National Park, other villages, and also here at Kelimutu lake.
+Depending on your cruise package, you can take a ferry from Bali or Lombok to Flores, which would take around 3-4 days.
+That would mainly include stops at places like Komodo National Park, other villages, and also here at the lakes of Kelimutu.

 How to get around